AlbertoMontanelli/pythiatransformer/docs/installation.md

 import pythiatransformer
 ```

-If no errors appear, your setup is complete.
+If no errors appear, the setup is complete.

 ---

 ## Step 6: Optional — Run the Unit Tests

-You can verify the setup by running the test suite with the built-in `unittest` framework:
+It is possible to verify the setup by running the test suite with the built-in `unittest` framework:

 ```bash
 PYTHONPATH=. python -m tests.test_pythia_generator -v